saintedlama/passport-local-mongoose/README.md

     passport.serializeUser(User.serializeUser());
     passport.deserializeUser(User.deserializeUser());

-Make sure that you have mongoose connected and you're done.
+Make sure that you have a mongoose connected to mongodb and you're done.

 #### Simplified Passport/Passport-Local Configuration
 Starting with version 0.2.1 passport-local-mongoose adds a helper method `createStrategy` as static method to your schema.